Distribution Upgrade and Server Migration

 transactional-update patch

-If patches were applied, reboot the system before proceeding to migration:
+If patches were applied, stop the server and then reboot the system before proceeding to migration:

 Verify upgraded OS and SUSE Multi-Linux Manager extension: